Frequently Asked Questions

 - any other amount you’ve agreed to with your service provider.To find out more about creating a budget for your package, please visit the My Aged Care website.

 What if I don’t understand my Home Care Package statement?

 You have the right to ask questions about your statement.
 If you do not understand your statement, call your adviser/ case manager and ask questions about it.
 It is important that you know and understand how your package funds are spent.
 Providers are required to produce statements in a way that you can understand.

 To find out more about your individualised budget and income and expenses statement, please visit the My Aged Care website, or call My Aged Care on 1800 200 422.

-Why has my budget for services or number of hours of service been reduced since I moved to CDC?
+Why has my budget for services or number of hours of service been reduced?

 In some cases Home Care Package providers may have reviewed their service costings, resulting in a reduced budget for hours of service within individual packages.
 You might want to ask your provider to explain why your services have changed, including details about previous cross-subsidisation, and changes to their organisational cost structure.

 If you are concerned about the impact of moving to CDC on your package you can speak to your provider.
 If you are not happy with their response you can contact the CDC Transition Hotline at the Department of Social Services on 1800 138 225 and ask them to review your situation.

 Is there any Government regulation of the amount that home care providers can charge in administration costs and core advisory and care management services?